-Here we explain the simplified model used to make the prediction of protein noise ratio in blue dash line of Figure~\ref{fig:mod1_var_ratio}.
+Here we explain the simplified model used to make the prediction of protein noise ratio in blue dash line of Figure~2D of the main article.

-For a given quantity $P$ associated to the cell, the partitioning can be performed in two ways, either exact or random.
+For a given quantity $P$ associated with the gene, the partitioning can be performed in two ways, either exact or random.
 The result in each case will be denoted respectively by $P_{e}$ and $P_{r}$.
 During division, the volume is divided by two, changing from $2V_{0}$ to $V_{0}$.
-In order to be plotted in Figure~\ref{fig:mod1_var_ratio}, we need to consider the variance of protein concentration after division
+In order to be plotted in Figure~2D of the main article, we need to consider the variance of protein concentration after division

 \begin{prop} The Variance ratio $\eta$ as a function of $x$ is given by

 \end{prop}

 \begin{proof} We have the quantity before division $P$.
 Since by definition, we have that $P_{e}=P/2$ and